-A telescoping wand enables you to keep your feet flat on the ground while allowing you to reach 1, 2, or even 3 stories high.
+A Telescoping Wand is an extender that enables you to keep your feet safely on the ground while allowing you to reach 1, 2, or even 3 stories high.

-A high pressure hose is guided up the inside of the pole and connects at the tip.
-This lets you set the length from fully retracted to fully extended, and anywhere in between.
+How Does a Telescoping Wand Work?
+Telescoping wands have a high-pressure hose that is guided up the inside of the pole and connects at the tip.
+This lets you set the length from fully-retracted to fully-extended, and anywhere in between.

 You can snap any quick connect nozzle onto the angled end.
 Check out the reviews for handy tips on individual projects like washing siding and gutter cleaning.